RedisLabs/redislabs-docs/content/kubernetes/deployment/openshift/openshift-operatorhub.md

 ---
-Title: Redis Enterprise Software on Kubernetes deployment with the OpenShift OperatorHub
+Title: Redis Enterprise for Kubernetes deployment with the OpenShift OperatorHub
 linkTitle: OpenShift OperatorHub
 description: OpenShift provides the OperatorHub where you can install the Redis Enterprise operator from the administrator user interface.
 Alternatively,